tsda-ltda/nemesys/api-manager/internal/team/readme.md

 - **Responses**:
   - 400 If invalid body.
   - 400 If json fields are invalid.
-  - 400 If ident can be parsed to number.
   - 400 If ident is already in use.
   - 200 If succeeded.